 From an SEO and user perspective, you website must be mobile-friendly.
 There’s no two ways about it.

-Just the same as most SEO analysis tools, it starts with entering your URL.
-From there, it only takes a few seconds to see the results.
+Just the same as most free SEO tools focused on anaylysis, it starts with entering your URL.
+From there, it only takes a few seconds to see the search results.

 The tool reviews 14 key areas of the website:

 - Mobile devices

 - Robots.txt guideline

 - Paid links

 - Valid HTML